-Remark 2.6.
+Remark 3.6.
 We want to point out that also the subsequence of the damage variable in (b) could be chosen independent of time, since each term of the sequence is non-decreasing in time.
-This follows by means of a suitable version of Helly's selection theorem (see for instance Theorem B.5.13 in the Appendix B of [34]), and arguing as in [33], Proposition 3.2.
-However, both for the sake of simplicity and since for (a) the same can not be done, we prefer to consider a time-dependent subsequence; this will be enough for our purposes.
+This follows by means of a suitable version of Helly's selection theorem (see, for instance, Mielke and Roubíček,18 Theorem B.5.13) and arguing as in Proposition 3.2 of Mielke and Roubíček.12 However, both for the sake of simplicity and since for (a) the same cannot be done, we prefer to consider a time-dependent subsequence; this will be enough for our purposes.